-E-governace area Details

-Planning and Development Every possible effort is made to

-apply e-governance in different areas

-of operation like Administration, Finance Accounts, Student Admission and Support and Examination which reduces labour cost and paper cost and helps in retrieval information whenever required.
+E-governace area Details Planning and Development Every possible effort is made to apply e-governance in different areas of operation like Administration, Finance Accounts, Student Admission and Support and Examination which reduces labour cost and paper cost and helps in retrieval information whenever required.
+MIS of Directorate of Higher Education, Maharashtra State Government is operative to make data handy to take decision and policy making.
 Administration The college tries its best to keep in touch with the latest tools of administration for example college staff uses the technology for administration purpose such as use of Smartphone with inbuilt social apps like Gmail and WhatsApp.
 It also helps to provide the brief notice of any event to be happened on college.
 The college has Biometric attendance for Teaching, Non-Teaching and Support Staff.
 The college campus is equipped with CCTV cameras at every place of need.
 Finance and Accounts The College uses Tally version 7.2 for e-governance for transparent functioning of finance and accounts department the college.
 Different accounts like Govt Funds, Funds Account, Management Account and Salary Account are maintained through this system.
 This helps to increase the efficiency of staff towards the accuracy in financial transactions.
 The college conducts regular audit of accounts annually.
 The administrative office keeps all financial records separately as per the events and transactions made for.
-The administrative office maintains Books of Accounts properly which helps in auditing procedure Student Admission and Support Inputs from Admission Form are uploaded on the LMS Software developed by Master's Software.
+The administrative office maintains Books of Accounts properly which helps in auditing procedure.
+Student Admission and Support Inputs from Admission Form are uploaded on the LMS Software developed by Master's Software.
 After the confirmation of the admission the fee is collected in the office through the software which displays different fee heads like Admission fees, Tuition Fee and Admission Fee etc. The misc head shows Late Fee, Migration Fee, Online Fee and Practical Fee which is paid to the University.
 It also displays defaulter and pending amount etc. The submitted documents and details are uploaded online on the university portals for the enrolment of the students.
 The college website has uploaded study material and model answer papers for the students.
 The teachers formed the Whatsapp group of students and distribute the study material and other notices to the students.
 Library is automated with LibMan Software.
 Campus has free wi-fi with Internet band width with 50 mbps speed and INFLIBNET for e-learning.
 Remote access to Library catalogue is available through OPAC.
 Library in computer lab provides the high speed Internet service.
 Examination Examination Forms are filled online on the university portals.
-University examination of the terminal semester of all the programs (Theory and Practical) were conducted.
+University examination of the terminal semester of all the programs (Theory and Practical) were conducted online due Covid-19 pandemic.
 Memos (while conducting University Exams) are sent online.
 E-Tests and assignments submissions through Google forms were conducted.

-Marks and grades (Theory and Practical) of the internal assessment are also sent online to the University.
+Marks and grades (Theory and Practical)

+of the internal assessment are also

+sent online to the University.